grahacr/holbertonschool-printf/README.md

 <h4 align="center"><i>Created by Elijah Poole and Courtney Graham</i></h4>
 <p align="center"><i>Fall 2023</i></p>
 <h3>Introduction:</h3>
-<p>This project is intended to recreate a custom version of the C standard library function which prints formatted output and returns the amount of bytes used to print to standard output.</p>
+<p>This project is intended to recreate a custom version of the C standard library function PRINTF which prints formatted output and returns the amount of bytes used to print to standard output.
+It accomplishes this by utilizing an array of function pointers and loops to iterate through input, searching for format specifiers and then executing functions based on that specifier.</p>
 <details>
   <summary><b>FILES:</b></summary>
   <ul>